 Larger SaaS companies often need multi‑entity management, advanced revenue recognition and sophisticated product catalogues.
 Legacy players like Chargebee, for instance, provides automated compliance, usage‑based billing and hierarchical billing structures.
 Meanwhile, modern tools like Alguna offer a flexible quote-to-revenue platform that was purpose-built for SaaS.

-When customer acquisition costs rise, retention becomes vital—platforms like Recurly use AI‑driven dunning and machine‑learning algorithms to recover about 12 % of lost revenue and reduce involuntary churn.
+When customer acquisition costs rise, retention becomes vital.
+Platforms like Recurly use AI‑driven dunning and machine‑learning algorithms to recover about 12 % of lost revenue and reduce involuntary churn.

 Hybrid and usage‑based platforms

-Usage‑based billing aligns cost with customer value.
+Usage‑based billing, or consumption billing, aligns cost with customer value.
 Research indicates that hybrid models deliver higher revenue growth.
 Usage‑based systems meter consumption in real time (e.g. API calls, compute hours, tokens) and aggregate events into invoices with tiered, volume or prepaid structures.
-Popular platforms include Metronome, Orb, and Alguna.

 They benefit customers by lowering up‑front commitments and vendors by naturally expanding revenue.
 However, usage billing introduces forecasting complexity and requires accurate metering and proactive communication to prevent bill shock.